shyikadev312/gpu-spectrogram/README.md

 ## Supported platforms

-The next OS are supported:
+The following OS are supported:
 * Windows
 * Linux

-The next OS are verified:
+The following OS are verified:
+* Windows 10
 * Windows 11
 * Ubuntu 22.04
+* Ubuntu 24.04

-The next architectures are supported:
+The following architectures are supported:
 * AMD64

-The next compilers are supported:
+The following compilers are supported:
 * C++20 compilers (msvc, g++, clang)

 ## How to build